Gay Rio de Janeiro

-Rio’s state governor, Wilson Witzel has suspended sporting events, shows, cinemas, theatres, prison visits, visits to coronavirus patients in hospitals, state schools, and many interstate busses.
-Bars and restaurants are to operate at 30% capacity, and trains, ferries and busses at 50%.
+Rio’s state governor, Wilson Witzel suspended sporting events, shows, cinemas, theatres, prison visits, visits to coronavirus patients in hospitals, state schools, and many interstate busses.
+Bars and restaurants had to operate at 30% capacity, and trains, ferries and busses at 50%.
 Many flights and cruise liner docking have been cancelled, and gyms have closed.
 People have been told to avoid beaches, and Rio city hall will no longer licence public events.

 It won’t take you long to realize why locals refer to this as the Cidade Maravilhosa - the “Marvelous City.”
 The cultural capital of Brazil, Rio de Janeiro never fails to impress.

 In a twist of history, Rio was once the capital of Brazil and Portugal.
 The Portuguese royal family and court of 15,000 escaped Napoleon's invasion of 1807 to arrive in Brazil, their colony since the year 1500.
 During the next thirteen years native-born Brazilians became accustomed to participation in government, and their ports were opened to foreign trade.
 When the king returned to Portugal in 1821, leaving his son Prince Regent Pedro to govern in his name, powerful interests in Lisbon pushed for Brazil to revert to its former status.
 Unwilling to submit, Brazilians persuaded Pedro to declare independence.
 In 1822 they crowned him Emperor Dom Pedro I of Brazil, in Rio, then fought a two year war to finally rid themselves of European rule.